Unit 4 - Practice Quiz

 43 In the CAR model, the Action component must focus on:

-B. What the supervisor ordered
+A. What the supervisor ordered

 C. What the candidate specifically did (using "I" instead of "We")

-D. What the software did automatically
+D. What the team did as a whole

 44 Which of the following is a specific benefit of AI-simulated interviews over human practice partners?